 How to embark on the Mysore practice?

 We ask that each new student memorize the order of the standing sequence (including sun salutations).
 If you take our beginner classes or intro workshops, watch the Podcasts and use the practice sheets you should feel comfortable enough to come to Mysore practice.
-We also have a Beginner’s Mysore class on Wednesday mornings to get you started.
+We also have Intro to Mysore slots to get you started*.
 Each person can come and go as needed so long as they are finished at the time indicated and there is no need to reserve your place.
 Just come!